 #1 Choose a development partner

-You can start learning management system development with your in-house team or outsource your project to a third-party development company.
+You can create a learning management system with your in-house team or outsource your project to a third party.

 Each option has its advantages and disadvantages.
 Let’s take a closer look.